 Marijuana and Pregnancy

 According to ACOG, smoking weed while pregnant is not advised, as the compounds in marijuana tend to enter the placenta, crossing the barrier.
-Doctors recommend you quit smoking weed three months before the time you are trying to conceive.
-Ideally, you must quit smoking weed instantly upon knowing that you are pregnant, as it tends to stay in your system.
-Babies are far more sensitive to the impacts of chemicals and pollutants compared to adults.
+Doctors recommend you quit smoking weed three months before you try to conceive.
+Ideally, you must quit smoking weed instantly upon knowing you are pregnant, as it tends to stay in your system.
+Babies are far more sensitive to the impacts of chemicals and pollutants than adults.

-If you or someone you know is finding it difficult to quit smoking weed while pregnant, ChoicePoint aims to offer support to expecting mothers struggling with addiction in the comfort of their homes by providing a personalized expecting mothers addiction treatment program which can be accessed virtually, or you can also visit our addiction treatment facility in Fairlawn, NJ, and Great Falls, Montana.
+Suppose you or someone you know struggles to quit smoking weed while pregnant.
+In that case, ChoicePoint aims to offer support to expecting mothers struggling with addiction in the comfort of their homes by providing a personalized expecting mothers addiction treatment program which can be accessed virtually, or you can also visit our addiction treatment facility in Fairlawn, NJ, and Great Falls, Montana.
 Contact us at 844.445.2563 to seek professional help from our DEA-certified doctors.

 When to Stop Smoking Weed while Pregnant: What Are the Potential Options?